nandac/letterloom/tests/test-invalid-cc/test.typ

 /// test-invalid-cc
 ///
 /// Synopsis:
-/// Test case where the cc does not contain strings or content blocks.
+/// Test case where cc items contain invalid data types instead of strings or
-///
-/// Test: Invalid CC Types
+/// content blocks to validate proper type checking for cc parameter.
 ///
 /// Purpose:
 /// Validates that the letterloom function properly handles cases where